MicrosoftDocs/cpp-docs/docs/c-runtime-library/dllonexit.md

 ## Return Value

-If successful, a pointer to the user's function.
+If successful, a pointer to the user’s function.
 Otherwise, a **NULL** pointer.

 ## Remarks